Leg axis correction for X and O legs

 Leg axis malalignment is diagnosed by physical examination and imaging techniques.
 I look for signs of malalignment, such as bent legs or knee pain.
 X-rays are consulted to precisely define the patient’s malposition and record the degree of axial misalignment.

-Would you like to have your leg axes closely examined to determine if you suffer from leg lopsidedness?
+Would you like to have your leg axes examined in detail to determine whether you suffer from a leg misalignment and possibly have a leg axis correction performed?
 In my office in 1080 Vienna I make a comprehensive diagnosis and find together with you a suitable therapy option!